conclancy/react_todo_list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # Connor Notes
-TodoItem dynamic class not working.
-39:00 in video
+Div and button not agreeing in TodoItem.js
+53:00 minutes into video.

 ## Available Scripts